withastro/astro/examples/docs/README.md

 };
 ```

 Note the top-level `en` key: This is needed for multi-language support.
 You can change it to whatever language you'd like, or add new languages as you go.
-More details on this below.
+More details on this are below.

 ### Multiple Languages support